canonical/k8s-snap/docs/src/_parts/cis/master.md

 Follow the Kubernetes documentation and set up the TLS connection between the apiserver and kubelets.
-Then, edit API server pod specification file
-/var/snap/k8s/common/args/kube-apiserver on the control plane node and set the kubelet client certificate and key parameters as below.
+Then, edit API server configuration file /var/snap/k8s/common/args/kube-apiserver on the control plane node and set the kubelet client certificate and key parameters as below.
 --kubelet-client-certificate=<path/to/client-certificate-file>